 Dentures are appliances that are used to replace natural teeth.
 The main difference between removable false teeth and other dental replacement procedures is that these teeth are not permanently fixed in your mouth.
-In other words, after being worn for most of the day, dentures can be removed for cleaning, soaking and to give your mouth and gums a rest.
+In other words, after being worn for most of the day, dentures can be removed for cleaning, soaking, and to give your mouth and gums a rest.

 They are fitted to specifically sit in the mouth comfortably allowing the wearer to do many things that may be difficult with missing teeth.
-Eating, speaking and smiling are the main actions that false teeth can help with, without easily revealing that they are not real.
+Eating, speaking, and smiling are the main actions that false teeth can help with, without easily revealing that they are not real.

-How To Know If You Need Dentures
+How Do You Know If You Need Dentures?

 There are a few reasons why your dentist may suggest you need false teeth.
 If you are missing several teeth where more than three in a row are gone, dentures will often be the logical solution.
 Smaller gaps can be treated with other procedures such as a crown.